 At the end of the semester, you will have the opportunity to present your research as a final project and presentation.
 What follows provides useful guidance for preparing each.
 These are only general guidelines.
-For detailed instructions on how the poster presentation will look like virtually, you will need to attend the scheduled in-class lecture.
-Please watch the following video:
+For detailed instructions on the poster and presentation, you will need to attend the scheduled in-class lecture.

-The audience at a poster session is distractible and mobile.
-Your job in preparing your poster is to grab and keep their attention so that they will stay and take in your message.
-One study revealed that you have 11 seconds to grab a viewer’s attention.
-Whether they are engaged will depend both on the attractiveness of your presentation and on how daunting it appears at first glance.
+You will be sharing your work this semester with an audience that will be moving in and out of various zoom links.
+Whether your audience is engaged will depend both on the attractiveness of your presentation and on how daunting it appears at first glance.
 The most effective posters are easily digested.
 Sentences and paragraphs should be short, and type should be large.
 For viewers who want more information, the poster should provide an entry point to further discussion with the author about the project and the results.

 Elements that your poster must include

 - Title.
 Your poster should include a banner title in a large font (e.g. 90 pt.).
 Below this, put the author(s) name(s) and institutional affiliation(s) in a slightly smaller font.